miseeger/NBean/README.md

     .From("Product")
     .Where("Active = 1")
     .FetchPaginated(_api, 3, 10);

+// Laravel style pagination is also available: result = new SqlBuilder()
+    ...
+    .FetchLPaginated(_api, 3, 10)
 ```

 Any other SQL command (Insert, Update, Delete, etc.) can be executed by using the `Execute` Extension Method.